Let me try to explain CSS in JS to you. It works kinda like this:

 In an organization where individuals and teams work on the same product it is however unrealistic to expect that only specialists get to write CSS or that everyone must be a CSS specialist.

 The reason why folks move to CSS in JS has to do with letting a tool do the dirty work of enforcing some rules for everybody by making that the default.
-I failed too many times at trying to make conventions like BEM & friends work at org level - by the way I am one of the core maintainers of SUIT CSS :)
+I failed too many times at trying to make conventions like BEM & friends work at org level.

 At a larger scale good intents and conventions rarely work.
 The only reliable way in my opinion (and experience) is tooling, because skills are not measurable and are diverse.